joserocha3/pablorocha.me/_posts/why-pablo-rocha.md

 Beyond a simple a React.js developer, I am also a bit of a tech entrepreneur.
 I have founded of a couple of startups that are on their way to making their mark in their respective areas.
 Within those startups I do everything from frontend to backend coding, organizing client interations, as well as handle day-to-day affairs that affect our business.

 As of late I have been taking on more freelance work, and I enjoy learning about a client's business and helping them acheive their desired outcome.
-That along with my strong React.js and organization skills makes me a great fit for Totpal's best [freelance React.js developers](https://www.toptal.com/react).
+That along with my strong React.js, web development and organizational skills makes me a great fit for Totpal's best [freelance React.js developers](https://www.toptal.com/react).

 Let’s chat about how I could put my various tech skills to work for Toptal's clients.
 Thank you for your consideration.